Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Loops in Minkowski spacetime

-The amplitudes can be constructed from BG current by multiplying the off-shell leg polarization $\epsilon_n^{\mu}$ with momentum $k^{\mu}_n$ and impose the momentum conservation constraint simultaneously.
+The object that we want to sew can be obtained from the BG currents by contracting the polarization vector of the off-shell leg $\epsilon_n^{\mu}$ and enforcing momentum conservation.
+This can be expressed mathematically as:

+Here, $s_{lP}$ represents the Mandelstam variable, and $\ma{J}_{P\mu\nu}$ is called the ``one-loop pre-integrand" for one gluon loop.
+The limit $k_{lPn}\to 0$ implies the enforcement of momentum conservation.

-It shows that the sewing procedure can be carried out as follow.
-First, we should replace the polarization of two off-shell legs to be the propagator: $\epsilon_l^{\mu}\epsilon_n^{\mu}\to\eta^{\mu\nu}/k_l^2$.
-Then, we should also impose the momentum conservation condition: $k_l^{\mu}=-k_n^{\mu}$.
-Consequently, we can obtain a look-alike one-loop integrand: $I^{\text{1-loop}}(P)\approx\eta^{\mu\nu}\ma{J}_{P\mu\nu}$ for a single trace color-ordered correlator.
-We should note that the first two terms in above after the sewing contribute to the tadpole, and we would remove such diagrams explicitly.
-The the one-loop gluon integrand can be written as
+The above analysis demonstrates that the sewing procedure can be executed in the following manner.
+First, we replace the polarization vectors of the two off-shell legs with the propagator, i.e., $\epsilon_l^{\mu}\epsilon_n^{\mu}\to\eta^{\mu\nu}/k_l^2$.
+Then, we enforce the momentum conservation condition, $k_l^{\mu}=-k_n^{\mu}$.
+This yields an integrand that resembles a one-loop diagram, expressed as $I^{\text{1-loop}}(P)\approx\eta^{\mu\nu}\ma{J}_{P\mu\nu}$ for a single trace color-ordered correlator.
+It should be noted that the first two terms in \eqref{eq:ymsewingminkowski} after the sewing contribute to the tadpole, and we must remove such diagrams explicitly.
+Finally, we can write the one-loop gluon integrand as: